Persian Mixed Herb Frittata (Kuku Sabzi) is a traditional Middle Eastern egg dish that is literally loaded with fresh herbs!

 This frittata makes all other fritattas look frumpy.
 It’s sleek, fresh, fragrant and green.
 It’s also versatile; it can be a simple dinner for you after a day of last minute shopping, an appetizer, or part of a holiday brunch menu.

 Herbs are notoriously difficult to measure accurately.
 The important thing here is that you will have more greenery than egg.
 I’m going to guess that, after chopping, you will want at least 2 cups of the herbs.
 Don’t skimp, they are what make this frittata special.

-My recipe is adapted from this one on The Kitchn.
+Serve this warm or at room temperature.
+My recipe is adapted from The Kitchn.

 - 6 eggs

 - 1/4 tsp cardamom

 - handful of parsley chopped